-To keep up with agility training, set up one or two jumps using a stack of books and a broomstick and work more technical handling skills like jump wraps.
+To keep up with agility training, set up one or two jumps using a stack of books and a broomstick and work on more technical handling skills like jump wraps.
 Just make sure to not jump your dogs on slippery or hard flooring.
 If you have weave poles you can also practice tricky weave pole entries.
 There are several affordable at-home agility sets you can buy on Amazon.

 If you and your dog are experienced in Scent Work, you can set up practice searches in your home and/or yard.
 If your dog hasn’t tried Scent Work, this can be a fun opportunity to play some introductory indoor scent games together.